Information on this page is for customers in

 Steps you must take:

-- Ask your medical provider to certify the above conditions on our secure medical web portal.
-By doing this, you are authorizing your medical provider to provide Eversource with all information required for this certification.
+• Ask your registered physician, APRN or PA to certify the above conditions on our secure medical web portal.
+By doing this, you are authorizing them to provide Eversource with all information required for this certification.